cid-harvard/vis-toolkit/README.md

 # vis-toolkit

 The **vis-toolkit** is a collection of visualization templates (line chart, treemap, etc.) using **D3**.
 Its goal is to render visualizations quickly, with a simple interface that can be used across various templates.
-Right now the goal it to make those charts work, In the future, goals will be cleaning code and make it faster, and also to:
+Right now the goal it to make those charts work.
+In the future, goals will be cleaning code and make it faster, and also to:

 * Allow complex charts composition using reusable components
 * Enable storytelling with step by step display and annotations
 * Provide transitions between visualizations in a generic and efficient way

-One of the fundamental design idea of the toolkit is to consider each element to display as **items** (e.g. countries, users of a social network).
-Those items are usually rows of a dataset.
-They will be bound to graphical marks, sometimes after some preprocessing (e.g. a line chart represents the same item, but over multiple time points).
-Each item is visually encoding using **dimensions** (e.g. population, gdp).
-Each item's dimensions can be updated over **time**.
+One of the fundamental design idea of the toolkit is to consider each element to display as **items** (e.g. countries, products).
+Items are usually rows of a dataset, and their properties the columns or **dimensions** (e.g. population, gdp), which can be updated over time.
+Items will be bound to graphical marks, sometimes after some preprocessing (e.g. a line chart represents the same item, but over multiple time points).
+And the graphical marks properties encode the dimensions.
+Each item's dimensions can be updated over **time** and consequently updates the graphical mark and its properties.

+##

 Each visualization should implement the following set of interactions: